-A bit of a picture post this one, as quite into my new series where I intend to share pictures of sunrises and sunsets (accompanied by a relevant featured song of course).
+A bit of a picture post this one, as really into my new series where I intend to share pictures of sunrises and sunsets (accompanied by a relevant featured song of course).
 This morning I could tell there was going to be a beautiful array of orange and yellow in the sky as when I came through for breakfast, the colours were dancing across the obscure glass in the back door.
-A quick grab of my new iPhone (which has a much improved camera) and this is what I got.
-I have to warn you now, that most of my sunrise pictures will involve next door’s garage wall which sadly blocks our views down the hill into town.
+I quickly grabbed my new iPhone (which has a much improved camera) and this is what I got.
+Sadly, most of my sunrise pictures will involve next door’s garage wall which kind of blocks our views down the hill into town.
 It was built before we bought the house, so we knew what we were getting, but at times likes this it would be nice not to have that big block of grey getting in the way.
 No matter, a fine sunrise shot whatever.

 I think I’ve mentioned this around here before, but back in 2009/2010 I set myself the task of taking a picture of something from the natural world, every day, for a whole year.
-It was called my 365 Project and I have a great set of pictures that record the seasons during that period from November 2009 until the following November 2010.
+Called my 365 Project, I ended up with a great set of pictures that recorded the seasons during the period from November 2009 until the following November.
 I had thought it would be a good idea to revisit the same locations a decade on, to compare the scenes, but of course that requires a fair level of commitment and so far I’ve been found wanting.
 What I have been able to record however makes for sobering viewing.

-Exhibit C: Behind the hedge of the very first house in our street, there has always resided a tree that come springtime is covered in blossom.
+Exhibit C: The first house in our street has always been blessed with a tree that come springtime is covered in blossom.
 Our Japanese cherry flowers a bit later, and the blossom lasts longer, but the tree on the corner always flowers first and ends up producing a beautiful carpet of pink on the pavement.
 For some bizarre reason they have decided to get rid of it, to provide more light for their conservatory we suspect, but again just so sad to see yet another tree go.

 Tequila Sunrise by The Eagles: